Things To Do In Maramures, Romania

 Discover this land where it seems like time stood still.

-People are astonished by its beauty and thrilled with the fact that it seems so isolated, so still.
-In a world full of gadgets, speed, and big cities, a visit here it’s like a breath of fresh air, a trip back in time.
+People are astonished by its beauty and thrilled that it seems so isolated and still.
+In a world full of gadgets, speed, and big cities, visiting here is like a breath of fresh air, a trip back in time.

 Are you ready to take this trip?
-What will be on your things to do in Maramures list?
+What are your things to do on the Maramures list?

 Thank you,